 We adopt the same ethos with our rare breed pigs, although these are bought in from local breeders as weaners they live a fully outdoor free range life and are well handled to ensure calmness and confidence at the end of their lives.

-Our geese are bought in as day old goslings in May from a local hatchery, and are up to a week old when they first arrive.
+Some of our geese are hatched here on the farm bu our breeding flock and some bought in as day old goslings in May from a local hatchery, the latter are up to a week old when they first arrive.
 They spend the first few weeks in our barn under heat and after a month move out onto the pasture with shade and splashing baths.
 Geese are creatures of habit they like to stay in their hatching groups and become attached to their handler.
 They can be easily startled so we try to create a calm environment and always spend time establishing contact and handling them, this is well rewarded as they become a tame flock and will calmly following their handler.

 We hold Poultry Slaughter Licences and would not have embarked upon raising geese if we could not kill the birds on farm.
 Whilst other producers may be happy to crate up their birds and ship them off to a poultry processing plant – this route is not for us.
 We are often asked how we can deal with the slaughter of the birds if we are so attached to them and our response is always the same that we slaughter the birds ourselves because we are so attached to them.

 We have spent a considerable amount of time in planning and organising the slaughter process for our geese, and all birds are humanely stunned.
 At slaugher time the birds are individually handled by the person who has cared for them throughout their whole life, in this way the stunning and slaughter can be dealt with quietly, calmly, quickly and without causing any stress for the individual birds.